thursby/CiPHERCOPY/README.md

 * A cross‑platform Flutter graphical user interface (GUI) with a step‑by‑step process, rich progress, cancellation, and log interactions.
 * A reusable core library (`ciphercopy_core`) exposing copy & verify primitives, progress events, and cooperative cancellation.

+## Motivation

+Traditionally, file copying and hashing were single-threaded because older hard drives couldn’t handle multiple operations efficiently.
+Their slow seek times made parallel work counterproductive.
+With today’s SSDs and fast RAID arrays, storage is much faster, and single-threaded tools can actually become the bottleneck, especially when moving many files or large amounts of data.

+CiPHERCOPY was built to take advantage of today’s multi-core CPUs and fast storage, letting you copy and verify files in parallel for much better performance.
+Copying from a list of files (instead of just directories) is also a feature I found missing in most tools, so I made it a core part of this project.

+On top of that, I wanted to dig deeper into Dart and Flutter’s multi-threading model so this was a great way to learn about isolates and build something genuinely useful at the same time.

 ---

 ## GUI (Flutter Application)